Geoffrey Burton (athlete)

 Geoffrey Burton (23 July 1885 - 16 June 1981) was a British hurdler who competed at the 1908 Summer Olympics.

 Biography

 Burton was born in Barnston, Merseyside and followed his older brother Leslie into athletics.

 In 1907, Geoffrey was a member of Harrogate AC when he defeated Oswald Groenings in winning a 300 yards hurdles handicap event.
 He then joined the Herne Hill Harriers and finished runner-up behind Alfred Healey in the 1908 Northern Counties Championship.
 Burton also joined his brother as a member of the Broughton Harriers & Athletic Club at one time.

 Burton represented the Great Britain team at the 1908 Olympic Games in London, where he participated in the men's 400 metres hurdles competition.
 After receiving a walkover in his heat he was defeated by Jimmy Tremeer in the fourth semi-final after stopping with an injury.

-Burton served with the Mechanical Transport Division of the Army Service Corps duriing World War I before taking up a career as a self-employed commission agent.
+Burton served with the Mechanical Transport Division of the Army Service Corps during World War I before taking up a career as a self-employed commission agent.